Pamenarti/electronx-lotuscoin/README.md

-# Esplora - Electrs backend API
+# Lotuscoin - Electrs backend API

 A block chain index engine and HTTP API written in Rust based on [romanz/electrs](https://github.com/Pamenarti/electronx-lotuscoin).
 Renovated and developed for Lotuscoin by Paro.